izxxr/qord-legacy/README.md

 client.start("BOT_TOKEN")
 ```

-For a brief explanation of this example, go to [this page](https://github.com/nerdguyahmad/qord/blob/master/examples/basic.py).
-More examples can be found in the [`examples`](https://github.com/nerdguyahmad/qord/blob/master/examples) directory.
+For a brief explanation of this example, go to [this page](https://github.com/izxxr/qord/blob/master/examples/basic.py).
+More examples can be found in the [`examples`](https://github.com/izxxr/qord/blob/master/examples) directory.

 ## Contributing
 Qord is under heavy development.
 You can help us in reaching 100% coverage of Discord API by reporting bugs, suggesting features or even directly contributing to the code base.
-Please read the [Contribution Guidelines](https://github.com/nerdguyahmad/qord/blob/main/CONTRIBUTING.MD).
+Please read the [Contribution Guidelines](https://github.com/izxxr/qord/blob/main/CONTRIBUTING.MD).

 ----

 <br>
 <div align="center">
   <a href="https://qord.rtfd.io">Documentation</a> • <a href="https://discord.gg/nE9cGtzayA">Discord Server</a> • <a href="https://pypi.org/project/qord">PyPi</a>
-  • <a href="https://github.com/nerdguyahmad/qord">GitHub</a> • <a href="https://github.com/nerdguyahmad/qord/issues">Issues Tracker</a>
+  • <a href="https://github.com/izxxr/qord">GitHub</a> • <a href="https://github.com/izxxr/qord/issues">Issues Tracker</a>
   <br><br>
-  <sup>Copyright (C) nerdguyahmad and contributors 2022, Under the MIT license.</sup>
+  <sup>Copyright (C) izxxr and contributors 2022, Under the MIT license.</sup>
 </p>